moyodancer/Colorado-CompSci-Ugrad.github.io/pages/helpatcs/helpatcs_procedures_moodle.md

 4. Click Question Bank
 5. From the **Select a category** drop-down, Select CR_PROTOTYPES
 6. Delete any duplicates (usually not edited by an admin)
+7. Repeat steps using LOCAL_PROTOTYPES form the drop-down